 We forecast dividends per share of ¥34 for fiscal 2020, on par with the previous year.

 The Sanwa Group considers returns to shareholders a key management priority.
 Our policy is to maintain a stable payout ratio and distribute profits in proportion to consolidated results while continuing to improve our corporate fundamentals, strengthen our management infrastructure, and implement management policies designed to increase corporate value.
 Since fiscal 2015, our target payout ratio has been 35% of earnings per share.

-For the fiscal 2018 dividend, we raised total dividends for the year by ¥2 from fiscal 2017 to ¥32 per share.
-For the fiscal 2019 dividend, we plan to raise total dividends for the year by ¥2 from fiscal 2018 to ¥34 per share.
+For the fiscal 2019 dividend, we raised total dividends for the year by ¥2 from fiscal 2018 to ¥34 per share.
+The full-year dividend for fiscal 2020 is projected to be unchanged from fiscal 2019 at ¥34, as we expect the effects of COVID-19 to be temporary, even though sales and profit are forecast to decline sharply.
 In addition, while there is no change to our fund allocation policy of prioritizing free cash flow for strategic investments, there is also no change to our policy of share repurchases, which we undertake as appropriate in consideration of our fund position and other factors.
 We implemented share repurchases of ¥5.0 billion each in fiscal 2014, 2015 and 2017, and subsequently retired the repurchased shares.
 The Sanwa Group will continue to push toward its goal of becoming a "Major Global Player" to further increase our corporate value.